timur-svoboda/cdd-gulp-starter/README.md

 1. Install [NodeJS](https://nodejs.org/en/).
 2. Install Gulp CLI globally: `npm install --global gulp-cli`.
 3. Install all local dependencies: `npm install`.
-4. Run `gulp dev` to start the development environment.
+4. Run `npm run dev` to start the development environment.
-5. Run `gulp prod` to build the project for production.
+5. Run `npm run prod` to build the project for production.
-6. Run `gulp publish` to build the project and publish it on GitHub Pages.
+6. Run `npm run publish` to build the project and publish it on GitHub Pages.

 Run commands in the **root** folder.